 F5 released advisories covering multiple third-party components used within their products.

-Unexpected configuration access may allow users to create cores using unintended configsets, potentially leading to further compromise.
+- CVE-2026-22444 — Apache Solr unexpected configuration access may allow users to create cores using unintended configsets.

 Fortinet Security Advisories